microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 You can read about each column and its meaning in the documentation at https://docs.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-db-tuning-recommendations-transact-sql?view=sql-server-ver15.
 This is the same DMV that will show recommendations for query plan regressions as part of Automatic Plan Correction.

-In addition to use T-SQL with DMVs, you can use Powershell to view recommendations with this command: https://docs.microsoft.com/en-us/powershell/module/az.sql/get-azsqldatabaserecommendedaction?view=azps-3.4.0.
+In addition to using T-SQL with DMVs, you can use Powershell to view recommendations with this command: https://docs.microsoft.com/en-us/powershell/module/az.sql/get-azsqldatabaserecommendedaction?view=azps-3.4.0.

 - **Notifications and Performance Overview in the Portal**